 This is an emblematic building and staying here makes you feel as if you are partaking in history.

 The Marriott Hotel in Kigali is another modern international chain hotel located in the same area as the Kigali Serena and the Hotel des Milles Collines.
 The hotel looks just like any other international hotel anywhere else from the outside but from the rooms you have excellent city views (if you are on the right side of the building) and floor to ceiling windows which makes for an impactful welcome when you walk in.

 There is a large pool, a gym, a spa and a few restaurants including a pool bar that is a pleasant place to relax and an Italian restaurant, not very Rwandan if you ask me.
 So the Marriott Kigali is definitely going for the international flair.
 As the hotel only opened in 2016 everything is new and well kept.

-Most guests highlight the fact that the Marriott Hotel Kigali is a very expensive option in the city.
+Most guests highlight the fact that the Marriott Hotel Kigali is a very expensive option in the city, similar to the Courtyard by Marriott Seoul Botanic Park hotel in Seoul.
 It is targeting business travelers for whom price might be less important than location and modern amenities but you will be charged international prices.

 Check out their souvenir shop where local handcrafts and beautiful pieces are sold.
 The shop is run by Go Kigali who organises one of the nicest tours of Kigali.

 Prices start from $225

 Best Hotels in Rwanda